EmpPowiUDE/NovalandGuide/docs/source/WaitPages.rst

 Activate the WaitPage
 ______________________________
-We can now combine 'datetime' and session config variables in our init.py file to make our WaitPage dependent on them.
+We can now combine 'datetime' and session config variables in our init.py file to make displaying a  WaitPage dependent on them.

 The session config variables can be retrieved via this Python code: